curbengh/curbengh.github.io/source/_posts/aliexpress-no-login-firefox.md

 {% cloudinary 20190228/invalid-login.png %}

-I found the new login is shown if you use aliexpress.com, but sometimes it does not, it is kinda random.

-{% cloudinary 20190228/new-login.png %}

-Use www.aliexpress.com to revert it to the previous method.
-When you mouse-over the right corner, it should looks like this,
+To use the old login page, mouse-over on the **Account** link at the top right corner and click on **My Orders**.
+It should redirects to `https://login.aliexpress.com/...`

-{% cloudinary 20190228/old-login.png %}
+{% cloudinary 20190228/my-orders.png %}

-If that does not work, the last resort is to use the direct login page https://login.aliexpress.com/express/mulSiteLogin.htm
+If that does not work, the last resort is to use the direct link https://login.aliexpress.com/express/mulSiteLogin.htm